piratepanda805/SICGAN/README.txt

+SICGAN - Single Image Colourisation using a Generative Adversarial Network.

+Read SICGAN.pdf to understand the goals, results, and foundations of this project.

 This was written with python 3.10.

 To run this code there are a couple options.
 If you want to run the program locally, it will detect if there is a cuda compatible GPU (to run the cuda version of pytorch for GPU acceleration), otherwise it will run on the CPU (NOT RECOMMENDED THIS WILL MEAN YOU ARE SITTING THERE FOR A VERY VERY LONG TIME)